Visits to state prisons canceled 'until further notice'

-DES MOINES -- The Iowa Department of Corrections announced Monday it was canceling all visitors to its nine state prisons "to prevent the spread and mitigate the impacts of COVID-19," the agency announced this weekend.
+DES MOINES -- The Iowa Department of Corrections has canceled all visitors to its nine state prisons "to prevent the spread and mitigate the impacts of COVID-19," the agency announced.

-"Effective immediately, visiting has been canceled at all state prisons until further notice," the department said in a release Saturday.
-"This is being done out of an abundance of caution for the department's vulnerable population."

 IDOC oversees nine state institutions: the Anamosa State Penitentiary, the Clarinda Correctional Facility, the Fort Dodge Correctional Facility, the Iowa Correctional Institute for Women in Mitchellville, the Iowa Medical and Classification Center in Coralville, the Iowa State Penitentiary in Fort Madison, the Mt.
 Pleasant Correctional Facility, the Newton Correctional Facility and the North Central Correctional Facility in Rockwell City.